How to Strip and Wax Commercial Hard Floors [+ Key Benefits]

 The key to a proper strip and finish relies on the right products and procedure.
 Make sure to review the most common floor stripping mistakes and to follow the steps above to reduce the chance of mistakes and floor damage.

-We can perform a free comprehensive review of your floor care program and identify any cleaning and maintenance gaps.
+If you're located in the United States, Puerto Rico, or the Caribbean, EBP and other Imperial Dade locations can perform a free comprehensive review of your floor care program and identify any cleaning and maintenance gaps.

-We also offer a hard floor care training course that will update you and your front line staff on the latest processes and products to keep your floors looking their best.
+We also offer a hard floor care training course that will update you and your front-line staff on the latest processes and products to keep your floors looking their best.

 Find out more about our Hard Floor Care Training program: